 Nick Pellegrino, creator of the pop-up restaurant phenomenon, Mangia Nashville, brings a level of culinary richness and excitement that is new to Nashville’s dining landscape.
-Mangia Nashville’s unique concept quickly garnered the Nashville Scene’s 2011 Writer’s Choice Award for “Best Weekly Food Event” and soon after, Pellegrino was dubbed the “Godfather of Pop Ups” in Tennessee.
-He has been a regular guest on WSMV Nashville’s “More At Midday,” as well as the “What’s 4 Dinner” segment during the morning news broadcast.
-Pellegrino is currently expanding the Mangia Nashville brand with a retail food line, location events, and a television project.
+Mangia Nashville’s unique concept quickly garnered the Nashville Scene’s 2011 Writer’s Choice Award for “Best Weekly Food Event” and Pellegrino was dubbed the “Godfather of Pop Ups” in Tennessee.
+He is a regular guest on WSMV Nashville’s “More At Midday,” as well as the “What’s 4 Dinner” segment during the morning news broadcast.
+He has been featured on Cooking Channel, CMT, WNPT, WKRN and FOX Nashville, among others.
+Nick is presently working on a television project of his own and his first cookbook.

-Pellegrino honed his kitchen skills as co-owner of a successful catering company in his hometown of Staten Island with his close friend, a Culinary Institute of America graduate.
+Pellegrino honed his kitchen skills as co-owner of a successful catering company in his hometown of Staten Island, New York with his close friend, a Culinary Institute of America graduate.
 He continued to cook professionally to subsidize his early years as a songwriter in Nashville and worked for several upscale caterers including TomKats Catering.
-As a caterer, he learned to build interesting menus and plan intimate to large-scale events, all while cultivating a one-on- one relationship with his customers.
+As a caterer, he learned to build interesting menus and plan intimate to large-scale events, all while cultivating a one-on-one relationship with his customers.